Southern

 to it they must and do make two pilgrimages per annum – one in the spring and

-come form there.
-We want Bibles, brooms, buckets and
+supplies come form there.
+We want Bibles, brooms,

-books, we go to the North; we want toys, primers, school books, fashionable
+buckets and books, we go to the North; we want toys, primers, school books,

-apparel, machinery, medicines tombstones, and a thousand other things, and we
+fashionable apparel, machinery, medicines tombstones, and a thousand other

-go to the North for them all.
-Instead of keeping our money in circulation at
+things, and we go to the North for them all.
+Instead of keeping our money in

 In one way or another we are more or less